-There are several advantages to a floating floor:
+There are several advantages of floating floors:

 - A plastic membrane, which serves as a barrier against moisture invasion, is placed between the concrete and the flooring.

-- The unattached flooring allows some movement.
+- The unattached flooring allows for some movement.

 - Engineered-wood flooring is much more stable and moisture-resistant than solid wood.